alongalperin/sequence_generation/README.md

 ```
 We have total of 390 songs

-# Part 2: Building Classifier for Classifying Lyrics and artists
+# Part B: Building Classifier for Classifying Lyrics and artists
 ### Data Preparation
 In this step we need to prepare and clean the data.
 First we will clean the data.
 We dont need to check for missing values since we handled this on part 1.